s2l1/Headless-Samourai-Dojo/README.md

 Local: C:\bitcoin\bitcoin_mainnet\
 Remote: PATH_TO_SSD\bitcoin\
 ```
-You can now copy the two subdirectories (folders) named blocks and chainstate from Local to Remote.
+You can now copy the two subdirectories (folders) named blocks and chainstate from `Local` to `Remote`.
 This will take about 6 hours.
 The transfer must not be interupted.
 Make sure your computer does not go to sleep.

-Once the data transfer is finished do not start bitcoind again.
-Continue to step 11.
+Once the data transfer is finished you can close WinSCP and start bitcoind.

+`$ bitcoind`

+When bitcoind is still starting and you are watching the logs, you may get an error message like “verifying blocks”.
+That’s normal, just give it a few minutes.
+Among other infos the “verificationprogress” is shown.
+Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.
+Since `txindex=1` was specified in the `bitcoin.conf` file it will take an hour or more for bitcoin to build the transaction index.

+If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.
+A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.
+Now is also a great time to backup your system.

+Once you are sync'd up continue to step 11.

 ## 11. [VALIDATION]